aequchain/aequchain.github.io/SIMPLIFIABLE: SelfCharging eHatchback.md

 - Pride of ownership in revolutionary economic model

 **Network Participation:**
-- Direct beneficiary of export profits through increased equidistributed salary
+- Direct beneficiary of export profits through increased equidistri ed salary
-- Contributor to collective prosperity
+- Contri or to collective prosperity
 - Participant in sustainable future
 - Ambassador for EDS model through vehicle visibility